Duncanma/Blog/content/Blog/pinvokes-available-as-a-vs-net-add-in.md

 ---
 date: 2004-05-07T10:10:00+00:00
-title: PInvokes available as a VS.NET Add-In&#8230;
+title: PInvokes available as a VS.NET Add-In...
 type: posts
 ---
 Amazing stuff...
 Adam Nathan creates pinvoke.net, to general acclaim, and then follows only a few days later with a great VS.NET Add-In that allows you to search for, insert and even contribute PInvoke signatures to his site.